ktonon/two-medium-model/README.md

 For an elongated body like 'Oumuamua, the degree of shielding is **greater along its long axis** than along its short one.
-This means the GCM flux deficit it produces---the *shadow* cast into downstream space---depends on orientation.
+This means the GCM flux deficit it produces—the *shadow* cast into downstream space—depends on orientation.
 As the object rotates, the direction and amplitude of the shadow vary in a periodic way.

 This creates a simple conceptual possibility: